stacks-network/docs/docs/cookbook/index.md

 Many of these cookbook recipes have been pulled from other tutorials and linked here for easy access.
 Links to full tutorials and sample code have been included for reference and further exploration.

 Got an idea you think would make a good addition?
-Ping [Kenny on Twitter](https://twitter.com/KenTheRogers).
+We're always [accepting contributions](../contribute/).

 ## Bitcoin Integration